nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

 # 1.5 - Viewing Additional Performance Metrics (Optional)

 So far, we've looked at performance from the array's perspective.
-When troubleshooting a performance, trying to get a fuller picture of what's occurring, you can use the following techniques to get performance metrics from SQL Server DMVs and Windows Performance Monitor.
+When troubleshooting performance and trying to get a fuller picture of what's occurring, you can use the following techniques to get performance metrics from SQL Server DMVs and Windows Performance Monitor.

 ## **SQL Server Dynamic Management Views (DMVs)**